 Add the shallots and continue to cook until softened but not coloured.
-Add the leeks and continue to cook to lightly soften but still retain the colour.
+Add the leeks, and continue to cook to lightly soften but still retain the colour.

-In a bowl, stir together the eggs and creme fraiche, season with salt and pepper and grate in nutmeg to taste.
+Mix together the eggs and creme fraiche, season with salt and pepper and grate in nutmeg to taste.
 Don’t overmix; keep the mixture a little lumpy.

-Put the bread on a large sheet of baking paper with a large sheet of foil underneath; you need to be able to completely wrap the loaf in baking paper and foil tightly to bake it so make sure you have a large piece of both!
+Put the bread on a large sheet of baking paper with a larger sheet of foil underneath; you need to be able to completely wrap the loaf in baking paper and foil tightly to bake it so make sure you have a large piece of both!

-Stuff a slice of potato into each slot in the bread and follow with some of the lardon, leek and shallot mix.
+Stuff a slice of potato into each slot in the bread and follow with some of lardon, leek and shallot mix.